BicoTeam/Bico-website/whitepaper.md

 title: Whitepaper
 permalink: /whitepaper/
 ---

+Work in progress, this is not the final version.

 Everything you need for a successful ICO in the **world's first ICO funded book**

 ## Business Plan